Back to Living Real Change

 Putting the “echo” in echocardiogram

-You already know what an echo is – when sound waves are reflected back after a noise is made.
+You already know what an echo is – when sound waves are reflected after a noise is made.
 That’s exactly what an echocardiogram is – it is a sonar test that emits high-frequency sound waves into the body.
 These sound waves bounce off substances or structures like your heart.
-The beams are then focused and an image is created, helping doctors determine exactly how the heart is functioning.
+The beams are then focused, and an image is created, helping doctors determine exactly how the heart is functioning.

 The test gives cardiologists data about the size and pumping action of the heart.
 It can also detect complications, such as valve problems, infection, heart attack and even tumors.
 An echocardiogram can be performed as either an outpatient or inpatient procedure.
 Echocardiograms are sometimes utilized in the intensive care unit (ICU) and in the operating room to guide surgeons.